Yenzokuhle/warp-fe-yenzo/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can also access `API Routes` standalone on the broswer by typing:
+You can also access `API Routes` standalone on the browser by typing:

 ```bash
 http://localhost:3000/api/cityName/INSERT_CITY_NAME_HERE